psi4/psi4/doc/sphinxman/source/detcas.rst

 This may be ``casscf`` or ``rasscf``.

 REFERENCE = string
-Any of the references allowed by detci should work (i.e., not {\tt uhf}), but there should be no reason not to use {\tt rhf}.
+Any of the references allowed by detci should work (*i.e.*, not {\tt uhf}), but there should be no reason not to use {\tt rhf}.

 DERTYPE = string